MirrorNetworking/Mirror/docs/Classes/NetworkBehavior.md

 # NetworkBehavior

-NetworkBehaviour **scripts** work with **GameObjects** that have a [NetworkIdentity] component.
-These scripts can perform [high-level API] functions such as [Commands, ClientRPCs], [SyncEvents] and [SyncVars].
+NetworkBehaviour scripts work with GameObjects that have a NetworkIdentity component.
+These scripts can perform high-level API functions such as Commands, ClientRPCs, SyncEvents and SyncVars.

-With the server-authoritative system of the Unity Network System, the server must use the [NetworkServer.Spawn] function to spawn GameObjects with Network Identity components.
-Spawning them this way assigns them a [NetworkInstanceId] and creates them on clients connected to the server.
+With the server-authoritative system of the Unity Network System, the server must use the NetworkServer.Spawn function to spawn GameObjects with Network Identity components.
+Spawning them this way assigns them a NetworkInstanceId and creates them on clients connected to the server.

 **Note:** This is not a component that you can add to a GameObject directly.
 Instead, you must create a script which inherits from `NetworkBehaviour` (instead of the default `MonoBehaviour`), then you can add your script as a component to a GameObject.